oakmac/sublime-text-parinfer/README.md

 The status bar will indicate which mode you are in or show nothing if Parinfer is turned off.

-### Future Features

-More options and configuration settings are planned for future releases.
-Browse the [issues] for an idea of future features.
-Create a new issue if you can think of a useful feature :)

-## Known Limitations
+## The "parent expression" hack

-This extension uses a hack for performance reasons that may act oddly in certain circumstances.
-It assumes that an open paren followed by an alpha character -
-ie: regex `^\([a-zA-Z]` - at the start of a line is the beginning of a new "parent expression" and tells the Parinfer algorithm to start analyzing from there until the next line that matches the same regex.
+This extension uses a hack for performance reasons that may result in odd behavior in rare cases.
+It assumes that an open paren followed by an alpha character - ie: regex `^\([a-zA-Z]` - at the start of a line is the beginning of a new "parent expression" and tells the Parinfer algorithm to start analyzing from there until the next line that matches the same regex.
 Most of the time this is probably a correct assumption, but might break inside multi-line strings or other non-standard circumstances.
 This is tracked at [Issue #23]; please add to that if you experience problems.

 ## License